lsst-dm/alert_stream/swarm/README.md

 * Mean time from the alert producer finishing sending the last alert of a visit to Kafka to a filterer finishing processing all alerts in a visit - 0.25 seconds
 * Mean time from the alert producer starting to send alerts to the 20th filtered alert to be received by an end consumer - 5.28 seconds

+Compared with the prototype of the alert distribution without filters described in DMTN-028, there is no noticeable effect on / slowing of the system's ability to keep up with the alert rate produced to Kafka for distribution, meaning that the alert producer is not slowed as was observed when a large number of consumers received alerts simultaneously.
+A filter adds only about a quarter of a second to the alert distribution component of the pipelines.
+The filters used here are a simple magnitude cut- more complicated filters may add to this time.

 Note that the time for the alert producer to serialize and finish sending alerts is high because the alerts are sent from a single producer.
 Splitting up alert production into 200 producers (about 1 per CCD) acting in parallel significantly decreases this time but was not tested here.
 (See DMTN-028 [https://dmtn-028.lsst.io](https://dmtn-028.lsst.io).)
-Also note that here the end consumers receive the last filtered alert before the alert producer finishes sending the last alert in a visit.
+Also note that here the end consumers receive the last (20th) selected alert before the alert producer finishes sending the last alert in a visit.
-This is because many alerts pass the filters used here.
+This is because many alerts are selected by the filters used here.